objcio/articles/2015-02-09-gpu-machine-vision.md

 ---

 While the proliferation of cameras attached to mobile computers has been a boon for photography, there is much more that this can enable.
-Beyond simply capturing the outside world, the right software running on ever more powerful hardware can allow these computers to understand the things their cameras see.
+Beyond simply capturing the outside world, the right software running on more powerful hardware can allow these computers to understand the things their cameras see.

-This small bit of understanding can enable some truly powerful applications, such as barcode scanning, document recognition and imaging, translation of written words, realtime image stabilization, and augmented reality.
+This small bit of understanding can enable some truly powerful applications, such as barcode scanning, document recognition and imaging, translation of written words, real-time image stabilization, and augmented reality.
 As processing power, camera fidelity, and algorithms advance, this machine vision will be able to solve even more important problems.

 Many people regard machine vision as a complex discipline, far outside the reach of everyday programmers.
 I don't believe that's the case.
-I created an open source framework called [GPUImage](https://github.com/BradLarson/GPUImage) in large part because I wanted to explore high-performance machine vision and make it more accessible.
+I created an open-source framework called [GPUImage](https://github.com/BradLarson/GPUImage) in large part because I wanted to explore high-performance machine vision and make it more accessible.

 GPUs are ideally suited to operate on images and video because they are tuned to work on large collections of data in parallel, such as the pixels in an image or video frame.
 Depending on the operation, GPUs can process images hundreds or even thousands of times faster than CPUs can.

 One of the things I learned while working on GPUImage is how even seemingly complex image processing operations can be built from smaller, simpler ones.
 I'd like to break down the components of some common machine vision processes, and show how these processes can be accelerated to run on modern GPUs.

-Every operation analyzed here has a full implementation within GPUImage, and you can try them yourself by grabbing the project and building the FilterShowcase sample application either for Mac or iOS.
+Every operation analyzed here has a full implementation within GPUImage, and you can try them yourself by grabbing the project and building the FilterShowcase sample application either for OS X or iOS.
 Additionally, all of these operations have CPU-based (and some GPU-accelerated) implementations within the OpenCV framework, which Engin Kurutepe talks about in [his article within this issue](TODO: link to Engin Kurutepe's article).

-## Sobel edge detection
+## Sobel Edge Detection

 The first operation I'll describe may actually be used more frequently for cosmetic image effects than machine vision, but it's a good place to start.
-Sobel edge detection[^1] is a process where edges (sharp transitions from light to dark, or vice versa) are found within an image.
-The strength of an edge around a pixel is reflected in how bright that pixel is in the processed image.
+Sobel edge detection is a process where edges (sharp transitions from light to dark, or vice versa) are found within an image.[^1] The strength of an edge around a pixel is reflected in how bright that pixel is in the processed image.

 For example, let's see a scene before and after Sobel edge detection:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-Chair.png" style="width:240px" alt="Original image"/>
 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-Sobel.png" style="width:240px" alt="Sobel edge detection image"/>

 As I mentioned, this is often used for visual effects.
-If the colors of the above are inverted, with strongest edges represented in black instead of white, we get an image that resembles a pencil sketch:
+If the colors of the above are inverted, with the strongest edges represented in black instead of white, we get an image that resembles a pencil sketch:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-Sketch.png" style="width:240px" alt="Sketch filtered image"/>

 So how are these edges calculated?
 The first step in this process is a reduction of a color image to a luminance (grayscale) image.
 Janie Clayton explains how this is calculated in a fragment shader within [her article](TODO: link to Janie's article), but basically the red, green, and blue components of each pixel are weighted and summed to arrive at a single value for how bright that pixel is.

 Some video sources and cameras provide YUV-format images, rather than RGB.
-The YUV color format splits luminance information (Y) from chrominance (UV), so for inputs like that a color conversion step can be avoided.
+The YUV color format splits luminance information (Y) from chrominance (UV), so for inputs like that, a color conversion step can be avoided.
 The luminance part of the image can be used directly.

 Once an image is reduced to its luminance, the edge strength near a pixel is calculated by looking at a 3x3 array of neighboring pixels.
 An image processing calculation performed over a block of pixels involves what is called a convolution kernel.
 Convolution kernels consist of a matrix of weights that are multiplied with the values of the pixels surrounding a central pixel, with the sum of those weighted values determining the final pixel value.

-These kernels are applied once per pixel, across the entire image.
+These kernels are applied once per pixel across the entire image.
 The order in which pixels are processed doesn't matter, so a convolution across an image is an easy operation to parallelize.
 As a result, this can be greatly accelerated by running on a programmable GPU using fragment shaders.
-As described in [Janie's article](TODO: link to Janie's article), fragment shaders are C-like programs can be used by GPUs to perform incredibly fast image processing.
+As described in [Janie's article](TODO: link to Janie's article), fragment shaders are C-like programs that can be used by GPUs to perform incredibly fast image processing.

 This is the horizontal kernel of the Sobel operator: